 Can You Get a Job in Digital Marketing With No Experience?

-The honest answer is no unless your client is as clueless as he doesn’t know a thing about online marketing.
+The honest answer is no, unless your client is as clueless as he doesn’t know anything about online marketing.

 Landing a good job in digital marketing with no experience will be difficult.